aerys/minko/doc/tutorial/22-Creating_a_simple_post-processing_effect.md

 -   The scene is rendered as usual but in a texture.
 -   This texture is used to render a fullscreen quad and each pixel can be modified using the fragment shader.

-enterFrame The second step implies writing at least one shader.
+The second step implies writing at least one shader.
 But you might also have to write multiple shaders for multi-pass post-processing effects.

 Step 1: The vertex shader
 -------------------------